Hochopepper/SwordToShield/Character_Creation/Classes/Preist.md

 chart.
 Your order's forbidden act is quenching a flame before sunrise or allowing a hearth to die out.

+### Channel Divinity: Sun's Blessing (Level 5)
+As an action on your turn you illuminate a 1 mile radius sphere around you as if the sun shined directly upon it.
+The area is illuminated in bright light for 8 hours and any fiends or undead in the area when the effect is created take 4d10 damage.

 ### Boon of Light (10th Level)
 The sun grants you power, wrapping you in a blanket of warmth and granting you strength.
 While in direct sunlight you have altered grace costs for your spells.